witfyl-ravped/urbit-react-cookbook/scryingmessages.md

 ## Local Function

 Finally we introduce a new concept to see a fourth way we can interact with our ship from React, namely `scry`ing.
 These are useful to make calls for specific pieces of information for which you don't want to setup a `subscription`.
-A `Scry` take an `app` and a `path` and returns the data as a `Promise` similar to a `subscription`.
-But unlike a `subscription` we don't receive any more data from our request so we don't need to manage it.
+A `Scry` takes an `app` and a `path` and returns the data as a `Promise` similar to a `subscription`.
+But unlike a `subscription` we don't receive any subsequent data from our `scry` so we don't need to manage it.

 Beginning on line 389: